Ambidextrous organization: Antecedents of organizational ambidexterity

 In addition, several characteristics of organizational culture are also emphasized on building an ambidextrous organization.
 Successful organizations should be able to balance the hard elements (discipline and stretch) and the soft elements (support and trust) in their organizational contexts.
 It was also suggested that establishing shared goals, developing a collective identity, creating a culture of support, and giving personal meaning to individuals’ contributions to the overall purpose of an organization all contributes to ambidexterity.
 A decentralized structure and a culture of excellence, recruitment and training are also important aspects of establishing an ambidextrous organization.
+In the context of family firms, the succession process, in which the firm is transferred from one generation of family members to the next, can be an appropriate time to balance exploration and exploitation.
+Organizational ambidexterity is likely to emerge when predecessors provide entrepreneurial resources to successors that guide and nurture their entrepreneurship.

 Outcomes of organizational ambidexterity

 Ambidexterity is beneficial to organizations in many aspects.
 As it is the ability to keep a balance between explorative and exploitative processes, the most core outcome of ambidexterity is innovation because innovation needs both explorative and exploitative aspects.
-Innovation is defined as "the sequence of activities by which a new element is introduced into a social unit, with the intention of benefiting the unit, some part of it, or the wider society" (West & Farr, 1990).
-The new element need not be entirely novel or unfamiliar to members of the unit, but it must involve some discernible change or challenge to the status quo (West & Farr, 1990).
-Most theoretical models of innovation differentiate at least two processes: idea generation and idea implementation (e.g., Amabile, 1988; West, 2002).
+Innovation is defined as "the sequence of activities by which a new element is introduced into a social unit, with the intention of benefiting the unit, some part of it, or the wider society".
+The new element need not be entirely novel or unfamiliar to members of the unit, but it must involve some discernible change or challenge to the status quo.
+Most theoretical models of innovation differentiate at least two processes: idea generation and idea implementation.
 The generation phase is closely linked to explorative activities while the implementation phase is highly linked to exploitative activities.
 An ambidextrous organization is able to pursue innovation (creating new products/services) while also maintaining itself through the continued use of proven techniques/products.

 In addition, ambidexterity can promote some other positive organizational outcomes besides innovation.
-It has been proved in literature that the interaction between explorative and exploitative innovation strategies (in other words, ambidexterity) is positively related to sales growth rate, and imbalance between explorative and exploitative innovation strategies is negatively related to sales growth rate (He & Wong, 2004).
+It has been proved in literature that the interaction between explorative and exploitative innovation strategies (in other words, ambidexterity) is positively related to sales growth rate, and imbalance between explorative and exploitative innovation strategies is negatively related to sales growth rate.
 Various organizations have been able to overcome organizational challenges and become more innovative because of ambidexterity.
 A study looking at 41 businesses found that ambidexterity was highly correlated with performance.
 Similarly, another study of 34 high-tech organizations showed that their ability to simultaneously execute exploration and exploitation was associated with higher performance (Chandrasekaran et al. 2012).

 Companies such as Apple, General Radio, Nordstrom and British Airways have all had continued success throughout the years because of their capacity for ambidexterity.
 From 1981 to 1986, British Airways experienced increased profits and customer satisfaction.
-The top executives of British Airways credited the formation of a more ambidextrous culture and leadership with the company's improved performance.
+Its top executives credited the formation of a more ambidextrous culture and leadership with the company's improved performance.